Branch: Army Intelligence Service (AIS)

 I can’t say I enjoyed OCS but I learned a lot and made life-long friends there.
 Friends I still see at least once a year.
 Because I was in the Army Security Agency when accepted for OCS, I was required by ASA to sign a letter of intent that upon commissioning I would return to ASA.
 I was not free to decide at OCS that I’d rather be an infantry or signal officer etc, I was in ASA and would be commissioned an AIS (Army Intelligence Service) officer.
 I recall standing next to Al Fitch, a good friend and 2nd platoon classmate, on that January 14th morning in 1966 at about 7:00 AM in the OCS Battalion HQ building.
 We had just taken our oath and been sworn in as 2nd Lt’s, He and I were saying to each other, “Really glad to have gotten through but would never go through this again.”

 There were some days, particularly in the first weeks of OCS when my mantra was, “I will not quit.
 I will not quit.
 I will make it through.”
-There were some classmates in our 2nd platoon who had mixed feelings for our Tac Officer; I never disliked him.
+Some classmates in our 2nd platoon had mixed feelings for our Tac Officer; I never disliked him.
 I didn’t take the grief he dispensed personally.
 I always thought he was just doing his job, and often doing it with a sense of humor.
 I give two examples of Dan’s humor: Some time between our 11th and 18th week the Company Officers (CO) had decided that none of us were getting a pass to leave the Company area that weekend.
 I believe we’d all been working hard to keep demerits low, hoping to get out.
 On that Friday afternoon, upon returning from the day’s training, I found a demerit slip on my bed which gave me 5 demerits for a “Filthy Display Drawer.”
 I thought, what the hell, and went to examine my display drawer.
 Located in the absolute dead center of my antiseptically clean white, impeccably folded display handkerchief, laying on its back with its feet in the air was the largest cockroach I had ever seen.
 I broke into laughter.
 We were being screwed with but Dan Cerone was admitting “you’re being screwed with;” which made it OK as far as I was concerned.
 I appreciated Dan’s inspection humor and candor.
 On another occasion Tom Evans had received an apple pie from home at evening mail-call.
 He had shared it with some folks near him and about that time Tac Officer Dan Cerone appeared.
 Fred Godsey said to Dan Cerone, in a fake crying voice, “Sir, candidate Godsey, Evans got some pie in the mail and he won’t give me any.”
 There was one piece of pie left in the aluminum pie dish and Dan Cerone said to Tom Evans, “May I have that piece of pie Candidate Evans?”
 Evans answered in the affirmative and Dan Cerone said to Fred Godsey, “Candidate Godsey, would you like this piece of pie?”
 And Godsey asnwered, “Sir, Candidate Godsey, Yes, Sir.” where upon Dan Cerone up-ended the pie plate on Fred Godsey’s nearly bald head and squished the pie all around.
 Godsey, with apple pie and juice running down his head and onto his face licked the pie and juice, rolled his eyes, smiled and said, “MMMM good.”

 Well, good luck on my dream of being reassigned to Europe after OCS; certainly wasn’t what happened for me after graduation.
 Following OCS, I spent a few months at Fort Devens in a Basic ASA Officers Course and was then assigned to the 52nd Special Operations Command at Fort Huachuca, Arizona.
 I enjoyed Fort Huachuca, situated at 7,500 feet in the Huachuca Mountains, about 75 miles south of Tucson on the US and Mexican border.
 I was an intelligence operations officer at the 52nd HQ, traveling around the southwest (Texas, New Mexico and Arizona) to interesting US installations, White Sands Missile Range, etc. Again 8:00 to 5:00 work hours, living in a decent BOQ and no duty on the weekends.
 Hiking and horseback riding in the mountains were great; Fort Huachuca was one of the last US Army posts which had been a US Cavalry outpost for the “Horse Soldiers,” and still had a US Army E-6 sergeant “wrangler” who looked after the horses, stables and corrals.